vkorenev/xmonad-log-applet/README.md

   [tarball][4], or pull the latest version from the git repository: `git clone git://github.com/alexkay/xmonad-log-applet.git`

-The applet supports GNOME 2, GNOME 3 and Xfce 4 panels, just pass `--with-panel=X` to `./configure` when compiling, where X is one of gnome2, gnome3 or xfce4.
+The applet supports GNOME 2, GNOME 3, MATE and Xfce 4 panels, just pass `--with-panel=X` to `./configure` when compiling, where X is one of gnome2, gnome3, mate or xfce4.

 If you are compiling from a git clone, you should run `./autogen.sh` instead of `./configure`.